Restraining Orders in Western Australia

 The Restraining Orders Act 1997 sets out the types of restraining orders which can be granted.
-There are 2 types of orders and they differ in purpose.
+There are two types of orders and they differ in purpose.
 They are Violence Restraining Orders (VROs) and Misconduct Restraining Orders (MROs).

 Violence Restraining Orders

 To obtain a VRO you must personally apply for it.
-However, in some situations where family or domestic violence has occurred a Police Officer may apply for a Violence Restraining Order (VRO) on your behalf.
-This will usually result in the issue of a Police Order which has a similar effect to a VRO but only lasts for 72 hours.
+However, in some situations where family or domestic violence has occurred a police officer may apply for a Violence Restraining Order (VRO) on your behalf.
+This will usually result in the issue of a Police order which has a similar effect to a VRO but only lasts for 72 hours.

 Misconduct Restraining Orders

 A Misconduct Restraining Order (MRO) can be used in instances where another person’s behaviour towards you falls short of physical violence but still makes you feel intimidated, causes damage to your property or involves a breach of the peace.
 In such applications, the court must be convinced that such an order is necessary.
 The court will consider the consequences of the other person’s behaviour on you and balance that against their right (if any) to do those particular acts.
 The court process for a MRO application is similar to that for a VRO.
 At a Final Order Hearing, the Magistrate can grant a VRO even if the application was for a MRO.